hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 ## Differential gene expression with DESeq2

-**We will be using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the DE analysis, and the analysis steps with DESeq2 are shown in the flowchart below in green**.
+**We will be using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the DE analysis, and the analysis steps with DESeq2 are shown in the flowchart below in green and blue**.
 DESeq2 first normalizes the count data to account for differences in library sizes and RNA composition between samples.
 Then, we will use the normalized counts to make some plots for QC at the gene and sample level.
 The final step is to use the appropriate functions from the DESeq2 package to perform the differential expression analysis.
-We will go in-depth into each of these steps in the following lessons, but additional details and helpful suggestions regarding DESeq2 can be found in our materials detailing the workflow on [bulk RNA-seq data]() and the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).
+We will go into each of these steps briefly, but additional details and helpful suggestions regarding DESeq2 can be found in [our materials]() detailing the workflow for bulk RNA-seq analysis and the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 <p align="center">
 <img src="../img/de_workflow_salmon.png" width="400">